ynaroditsky/OmniAssist/README.md

                     "voiceFlag":"Y"
                 }
             ],
+            "prompt": [
-            "prompt": "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the response in ssml format.
+                "Produce the response as a JSON object.\n textContent attribute includes your regular text response.\n ssmlContent attribute includes version of the ", "response in ssml format.
 Use AWS SSML standard.\n Wrap ssml content with <speak> tags.\n Wrap dates and years with <say-as interpret-as=''date''> ssml tag."
+            ]
         }
     ]
 }